-They with baptismals and living mothers,
+You with baptismals and living mothers,

 For whom the bells toll,

-At whom crickets of the veldt titter,
+At whom the crickets of the veldt titter,

-Even my father and his useless gods,
+Even my father and his useless red-clay gods,

-The preacher casting out a million cankerworms.
+Casting out a million cankerworms.

 Those never somethings,

 Some with pockets of truffles,

 All who expired yesterday,

 Breaking red in tooth, claw, and ticker tape.